 On a routine fishing trip near their coastal Japanese village, Manjiro’s crew was cast adrift in a violent sudden storm.
 For a week they survived on icicles that clung to their frozen clothes before being washed up on a desert island three hundred miles away.
 There the crew subsisted on albatross until an American whaling ship out of New Bedford, Massachusetts, that had stopped at the island to take on sea turtles miraculously rescued them five months later.

-Due to his native intelligence, young Manjiro caught the attention of William Whitfield, the captain of the ship.
-Captain Whitfield adopted him as a son and renamed him, John Mung.
+Young Manjiro caught the attention of William Whitfield, the captain of the ship, who adopted him as a son and renamed him John Mung.
 John Mung/Manjiro was invited to continue on the whaling voyage, eventually returning to America to be fostered to adulthood and educated in English and navigation in the Captain’s hometown of Fairhaven, Massachusetts.
-Manjiro’s journey from the shores of Japan to continental America is the subject of our new interactive map featured here.
-Follow the timeline of Manjiro's life to track his travels from Nakanohama to New England, then whaling in the high seas, and, finally, back to Japan.
-See the Suggested Activity to use with your students.
+Manjiro’s journey from the shores of Japan to continental United States is just one of the subjects captured on the timeline of Manjiro's life.

 Manjiro’s remarkable arrival in America presaged a life of drama and courageous adventures.
 His life is documented in an online exhibit from the New Bedford Whaling Museum, Pacific Encounters: Yankee Whalers, Manjiro and the opening of Japan.
 After many further exploits on land and sea, Manjiro managed to get back to his beloved homeland a decade later.
 Although he was charged for leaving the country, Manjiro was redeemed and elevated to the status of samurai.
 He was also allowed to chose a surname.
 Manjiro took Nakahama, the name of his birthplace.
 He went on to serve as a translator/diplomatic consultant during the Commodore Perry standoff.
 (See the EDSITEment-reviewed resource: Black Ships and Samurai.)
 Continuing to act behind the scenes as a political emissary between Japan and the West, Nakahama Manjiro went on to become an esteemed professor of English and navigation.